Focal Dermal HypoplasiaSymptoms, Doctors, Treatments, Advances & More

 Focal dermal hypoplasia is inherited in an X-linked dominant pattern.
 The gene associated with this condition is located on the X chromosome, which is one of the two sex chromosomes.
 In females (who have two X chromosomes), a mutation in one of the two copies of the gene in each cell is sufficient to cause the disorder.
 The X chromosome that contains the mutated PORCN gene may be turned on (active) or turned off (inactive) due to a process called X-inactivation.
 Early in embryonic development in females, one of the two X chromosomes is permanently inactivated in somatic cells (cells other than egg and sperm cells).
 X-inactivation ensures that females, like males, have only one active copy of the X chromosome in each body cell.
 Usually X-inactivation occurs randomly, so that each X chromosome is active in about half the body's cells.
 Sometimes X-inactivation is not random, and one X chromosome is active in more than half of cells.
 When X-inactivation does not occur randomly, it is called skewed X-inactivation.
 Researchers suspect that the distribution of active and inactive X chromosomes may play a role in determining the severity of focal dermal hypoplasia in females.

-Rudolf Happle practices in Freiburg, Germany.
+Rudolf Happle practices practicing medicine in Freiburg, Germany.
 Mr. Happle is rated as an Elite expert by MediFind in the treatment of Focal Dermal Hypoplasia.
-His top areas of expertise are Cutis Marmorata Telangiectatica Congenita, Focal Dermal Hypoplasia, Mosaicism, and Punctate Porokeratosis.
+He is also highly rated in 39 other conditions, according to our data.
+His clinical expertise encompasses Cutis Marmorata Telangiectatica Congenita, Mosaicism, Focal Dermal Hypoplasia, and Punctate Porokeratosis.

-Beom Lee practices in Seoul, Republic of Korea.
+Beom Lee practices practicing medicine in Seoul, Republic of Korea.
 Lee is rated as an Elite expert by MediFind in the treatment of Focal Dermal Hypoplasia.
-Their top areas of expertise are Facial Ectodermal Dysplasia, Focal Dermal Hypoplasia, Aplasia Cutis Congenita, Clouston Syndrome, and Appendectomy.
+They are also highly rated in 19 other conditions, according to our data.
+Their clinical expertise encompasses Facial Ectodermal Dysplasia, Focal Dermal Hypoplasia, Ectodermal Dysplasias, and Clouston Syndrome.

 Published Date: July 01, 2014